Structure your sidebar

 The two source tags below —

 @categoryand@order— are documented in depth on Custom tags.
 This page covers how they (and the config options) feed the sidebar; it doesn't re-document the tag syntax in full.
+Unless noted otherwise, everything through TypeDoc flavor describes the JSDoc template.

 The unified model